Computing large market equilibria using abstractions: Related Work

-There is some literature on abstraction in non-market-based allocation problems \citep{walsh2010automated,peng2016scalable,lu2015value}.
-The scalability problem faced in the allocation setting is similar to ours, but because the underlying optimization problem is very different (i.e. the maximization of allocative efficiency rather than a market equilibrium) the abstraction methods and results in these papers are quite different in character from ours.
+There is a literature on abstraction in non-market-based allocation problems \citep{walsh2010automated,peng2016scalable,lu2015value}.
+The scalability problem faced in the allocation setting is similar to ours, but because the underlying optimization problem is very different (i.e., the maximization of allocative efficiency rather than a market equilibrium) the abstraction methods and results in these papers are quite different in character from ours.

-Finally there is a large literature on computing market equilibria in Fisher markets using convex programming \citep{eisenberg1959consensus,shmyrev2009algorithm} or gradient-based methods \citep{birnbaum2011distributed,nesterov2018computation}.
-There is also work extending the EG program to new settings such as quasi-linear utilities and indivisible items \citep{cole2017convex,cole2018approximating,caragiannis2016unreasonable}.
+There is a large literature on computing market equilibria in Fisher markets using convex programming \citep{eisenberg1959consensus,shmyrev2009algorithm} or gradient-based methods \citep{birnbaum2011distributed,nesterov2018computation}, typically via the \emph{Eisenberg-Gale convex program} (EG).
+There is also work extending the EG program to new settings such as quasi-linear utilities, indivisible items, or set-valued utility functions \citep{chen2007note,caragiannis2016unreasonable,cole2017convex,cole2018approximating,murray2020robust}.
 Our paper complements this existing work as our results are agnostic to the algorithm used for equilibrium computation; any of these algorithms can be employed for computing a market equilibrium in conjunction with our market abstraction model.